colecathcart/609Capstone/README.md

 1. Create a free Qt account [here](https://login.qt.io/register).
 You will need to login with this account after downloading the installer.
 2. Download the open source Qt installer [here](https://www.qt.io/download-qt-installer-oss).
 3. Give the installer execution permissions and then run the installer.
 You will be prompted to login with your account.
+4. Choose 'Qt 6.9 for desktop development' when asked to select package.

 Once the install is complete, you must take note of the path to the `qmake` executable on your system.
 It should be located at
 `/home/<user>/Qt/6.9.0/<architecture>/bin/qmake`